 - Identification and extractability of aggregate from Grande-Terre rivers with excess gravel deposition (with SGNC, 2012).

-The geological reference base: economic and societal challenges
+Geology and knowledge of the surbsurface: the geological reference base, economic and societal challenges

 The knowledge in the geological reference base is of great importance to the economy and society.
 To the economy, because users can find data on an area’s natural mineral resources; to society because it defines the geomorphology and weathering conditions of the surface formations that are involved in ground movement risks.